silverrowan/odin-etchASketch/README.md

 If a non-number or restricted number (not an integer between 1-100, inclusive) is entered, an alert followed by re-prompt appears.

-Currently if the cancel button is clicked an empty grid appears.
-    Would it be better to leave the old grid in this case?
+When a number between 1-100 is entered, the current grid is removed, and a new clean grid is created of the size specified.